rclone/rclone/docs/content/drive.md

 Server side copies are also subject to a separate rate limit.
 If you see User rate limit exceeded errors, wait at least 24 hours and retry.
-You can disable server side copies with `--disable copy` to download and upload the files if you prefer.
+You can disable server-side copies with `--disable copy` to download and upload the files if you prefer.

 #### Limitations of Google Docs ####